-The Outdoor Alabama Photo Contest is Now Accepting Entries through October 31, 2018.
+The deadline to enter the Outdoor Alabama Photo Contest is past.

 This year's photo contest is a Joint Project between the Alabama Department of Conservation and Natural Resources (ADCNR), the Alabama Tourism Department (Tourism) and the Alabama Bicentennial Commission.

 The contest is open to adults and youth.
 A total of 10 photos per person may be entered in the following categories.
 You may enter all 10 in one category or divide the 10 among several categories.

 Alabama Bicentennial – Photos in this category may be of historical places or buildings in an outdoor setting.
 Examples include, but are not limited to, historical parks, buildings, forts, lighthouses, battlefields and archeological sites.
 No indoor photos should be submitted to this category.
 NEW CATEGORY!

 Birds of a Feather – Native songbirds, hummingbirds, game birds and raptors.

 Watchable Wildlife – This category includes native mammals such as deer, squirrels, foxes and almost anything else with fur (pets and livestock excluded).